6859-sp21/a4-akshit-lucas-moises/README.md

 The visualization still has some limitations.
 The concentric organization of the doughnut/sunbursts facilitates the comparison between user estimates and reality, but eventually, doughnut charts may not be the most effective encoding for visual comparisons (e.g., as discussed in class, angle and area are generally less effective encodings than length and position on a common scale).

 Further, collecting user input is still not as intuitive as it could be.
-Users have to do some cognitive work to get to 100% if they change any of the default values, and the fact that they can temporarily allocate more than 100% may be confusing too.
+For example, users have to do some cognitive work to get to 100% if they change any of the default values, and instructions for how to interact with the visualization could potentially be clearer.

 # Other